 Sometimes knowing what you don't need is even more important than knowing what you do need.
 It's easy to buy something extra, but it's hard to leave something behind in the interest of saving weight and space at the end of a trip.
-Here's what you should definitely consider leaving behind and some handy un-packing tips:
+Here are some handy un-packing tips, including what you should definitely consider leaving behind:

 Un-Packing Tips for Every Budget

 - Short yourself on underwear and socks.
 Realistically assess your willingness to wash clothes while on your indulgent Greek vacation.
 If washing out underwear or a T-shirt at night is an option, you can save some weight and room.
 Warning: Greek islands can be humid depending on the time of year.
 What dries overnight at home may still be damp in the morning in Greece.
 And not all the latest high-performance "travel" fabrics are equal winners at drying quickly.
 Quick test - throw the item in the washer and check it as soon as the spin cycle ends.
 Does it already feel pretty dry?
 It's a winner.
 Still noticeably damp?
 It will be that way after an overnight hanging in your hotel bathroom.

 - Unless you're going mountaineering, leave your heavy boots at home.
 Even if you're planning lots of walking and some hiking, most of the Greek terrain likely to be encountered by the average traveler will be best taken in a good pair of hiking shoes or walking shoes ... or even the fashion faux pas of heavy socks and hiking sandals.

 - For spring, summer, and fall, leave the big jackets at home beside those boots.
 You'll be better off layering.
 Bring a thin vinyl rain jacket with a hood if you're worried about being cold; these are so airtight, you'll usually find yourself sweating.

 - Packed so light you're missing something crucial?
 Try borrowing.
 If your adventures take you to the more remote Greek islands or if you're short on something, ask if there's anything you can borrow.
 You may be surprised what Stavros or Elena has in the back of the closet, and they'll usually be happy to share.